Wizkiller96/WizBot/commandlist.md

-######For more information and how to setup your own NadekoBot, go to: **http://github.com/Kwoth/NadekoBot/**
+######For more information on WizBot, go to: **http://wizkiller95network.com/**
-######You can donate on paypal: `nadekodiscordbot@gmail.com` or Bitcoin `17MZz1JAqME39akMLrVT4XBPffQJ2n1EPa`
+######You can donate on paypal: `inick01@live.com`

-#NadekoBot List Of Commands
+#WizBot List Of Commands
-Version: `NadekoBot v0.9.5957.32647`
+Version: `WizBot v0.9.5973.39686`
 ### Administration
 Command and aliases | Description | Usage
 ----------------|--------------|-------
+`.grdel`  |  Toggles automatic deletion of greet and bye messages.
-`.greet`  |  Enables or Disables anouncements on the current channel when someone joins the server.
+`.greet`  |  Toggles anouncements on the current channel when someone joins the server.
-`.greetmsg`  |  Sets a new announce message.
-Type %user% if you want to mention the new member. |  .greetmsg Welcome to the server, %user%.
+`.greetmsg`  |  Sets a new join announcement message.
+Type %user% if you want to mention the new member.
+Using it with no message will show the current greet message. |  .greetmsg Welcome to the server, %user%.
-`.bye`  |  Enables or Disables anouncements on the current channel when someone leaves the server.
+`.bye`  |  Toggles anouncements on the current channel when someone leaves the server.
-`.byemsg`  |  Sets a new announce leave message.
-Type %user% if you want to mention the new member. |  .byemsg %user% has left the server.
+`.byemsg`  |  Sets a new leave announcement message.
+Type %user% if you want to mention the new member.
+Using it with no message will show the current bye message. |  .byemsg %user% has left the server.
 `.byepm`  |  Toggles whether the good bye messages will be sent in a PM or in the text channel.
 `.greetpm`  |  Toggles whether the greet messages will be sent in a PM or in the text channel.
 `.spmom`  |  Toggles whether mentions of other offline users on your server will send a pm to them.
 `.logserver`  |  Toggles logging in this channel.
 Logs every message sent/deleted/edited on the server. **Owner Only!**
 `.userpresence`  |  Starts logging to this channel when someone from the server goes online/offline/idle. **Owner Only!**
 `.voicepresence`  |  Toggles logging to this channel whenever someone joins or leaves a voice channel you are in right now. **Owner Only!**
 `.repeat`  |  Repeat a message every X minutes.
 If no parameters are specified, repeat is disabled.
-Requires manage messages.
+Requires manage messages. | `.repeat 5 Hello there`
 `.rotateplaying`, `.ropl`  |  Toggles rotation of playing status of the dynamic strings you specified earlier.
 `.addplaying`, `.adpl`  |  Adds a specified string to the list of playing strings to rotate.
 Supported placeholders: %servers%, %users%, %playing%, %queued%, %trivia%
 `.listplaying`, `.lipl`  |  Lists all playing statuses with their corresponding number.